liznyamu/selenium-tdd-framework/README.md

   - Option 1:  Drive parallel execution using Maven surefire plugin - https://maven.apache.org/surefire/maven-surefire-plugin/examples/testng.html
   - Option 2: Drive parallel execution using TestNG - `testng_parallel_execution.xml` or cloud options (browserstack, saucelabs etc) - cause of slow execution
   - Option 2: Drive parallel execution using TestNG via Maven (see above surefire settings)

+- **JUnit vs TestNG**
+  - No need to use `ThreadLocal` class - each test will get an different instance of the `BaseTest` class and the test classes
+  - So we don't need to use the `ThreadLocal` class to create separate copies of the `WebDriver` as there's no shared instance (like on `TestNG`)

+-  **Singleton Design Pattern**
+  - remove hardcoded global (initialized/loaded once, shared across the framework) configs  using `config.properties` file
+    - ie hardcoded `baseUrl, username and password`
+  - use the singleton config loader class `utils.ConfigLoader` where the constructor is private

 ## Bad Practices